emcro/SwiftUI-Keyboard-Demo/README.md

 ----

-In the full demo, I also show how you can use an `ObservableObject` and state for a more complicated example, but the basics are the same.
-The app will always look to the `keyCommands` defined in the AppDelegate, so based on the user's current view, you would simply return a different array of `UIKeyCommand`.
+In the full demo, I also show how you can use an `ObservableObject` and state for a more complicated example, to allow for opening and closing modals, using hidden keyboard shortcuts, etc, but the basics are the same.
+The app will always look to the `keyCommands` defined in the AppDelegate, so based on the user's current view, you would simply return a different array of `UIKeyCommand`s.

 There's a more thorough walkthrough that I'll be writing up on Medium soon, but I wanted to get this out there as soon as possible as I couldn't find *any* solution through Google or asking some of the great SwiftUI fans on Twitter and